reginaldobrz/MessagePack_.NetCore/README.md

 var json = MessagePackSerializer.ConvertToJson(bytes);
 ```

 That all, see, simple ham!
-Feel free to contribute!
+Feel free to contributee!

 ## 💡 WHERE I FOUND THIS?
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->